SaadBazaz/Dell-Latitude-e7240-OpenCore-BigSur/README.md

  _Note: The above is what I've **tested**.
 There may be things you're looking for which might not be listed.
 In that case, drop an Issue and get me to test it for you._

 ### What **doesn't** work
  - WiFi manual on/off switch which is on the side of the laptop.
-This could be because of my selection of WiFi card.
+It only works for the **Bluetooth module** but NOT WiFi.
+I found this an odd issue but I'm okay with it.
+Note: This could be because of my selection of WiFi card.
 The original had three pins, but this one has two.
 Good luck with yours.

 ## Ending Note
 Star this repo if it helps you out.
 Feel free to drop PRs or Issues if you'd like to know anything.

 ## ***Below you have info about installation from forked repo***